Rhode Island Homeowners Insurance

 Top homeowners insurance companies in Rhode Island

-Allstate covers the most homes in Rhode Island.
+Allstate covers most homes in Rhode Island.
 It was rated 3/5 by J.D.
-Power, A+ by AM Best and AA- by Standard & Poor’s.
+Power and AA- by Standard & Poor’s.
 Allstate also has a 25% discount for bundling home and auto insurance policies, 20% discount for a claims-free history and 5% discount for auto-billing.

 Liberty Mutual is also a popular choice in Rhode Island for homeowners insurance.
 J.D.
-Power rates the company 3/5 and A.M.
-Best gives it an A. If you belong to an organization or association, Liberty Mutual offers discounts to many in their affiliate network.
+Power rates the company 3/5.
+If you belong to an organization or association, Liberty Mutual offers discounts to many in their affiliate network.

 Rhode Island Home Insurance FAQs